keboola/processor-decompress/README.md

 ## GZIP

 GZIP files are decompressed to a folder with the same name as the original archive.
+The decompressed file will be created with the original name (if stored).

 ### Example